 Clos LaChance makes Bordeaux-style blends, and they use both French and American oak.

 The first wine was a 2021 blend of 80% Sauvignon Blanc and 20% Semillon.
 I had it chilled and it was bright, crisp, and had notes of lime, lemon, and minerality.
 I tried it first with herbed goat cheese (the classic pairing).
 But I liked it even better with a tuna niçoise salad and preserved lemon dressing.
-It would also go great with these antipasto skewers for a picnic.
+It would also go great with these antipasto skewers for a winery picnic.

 The next one was a 2020 Meritage (rhymes with heritage).
 This basically means a blend made with Bordeaux grapes (similar to Claret).
 But since “Bordeaux” is a legally protected name, a California-based group made up their own term — a combo of the words “Merit” and “Heritage.”